Aplectrum hyemale

 Moslty found in the south of the state.
 See distribution map at BONAP.

-Range: From Ontario and Quebec in Canada down through the midwest and eastern U.S., as far south as Georgia and Oklahoma
+Range: From southern Ontario and Quebec in Canada down through the midwest and eastern U.S., as far south as Georgia and Oklahoma

 Wetland codes